ferrensiv/demoLogger/README.md

 ### Usage

-In order to see this application in action we provides a REST service where is used the log functionality Open a browser and paste these endpoints: http://localhost:8099/person?id=-1   ->should print a warning in console http://localhost:8099/person?id=1   ->should not print anything
+In order to see this application in action we provide a REST service where is used the log functionality Open a browser and paste these endpoints: http://localhost:8099/person?id=-1   ->should print a warning in console http://localhost:8099/person?id=1   ->should not print anything